bbauska/JS-Basics-Unlock/README.md

 -   Replacing: Replacing parts of a string with another using the replace() method

-Example

-of

-string

-manipulation:
+Example of string manipulation:

 #### 2.2.4 Boolean, Null, and Undefined: Special Data Types

 -   Booleans represent logical values and can be either or .
-They are often used in control structures like if\' statements to determine the flow of a program.
+They are often used in control structures like if&#39; statements to determine the flow of a program.

 -   null is a special value in JavaScript that represents a deliberate